zilexa/Homeserver/README.md

 Nightly [maintenance](https://github.com/zilexa/Homeserver/tree/master/maintenance-tasks) of your server such as cleanup, backup and disks protection tasks.

 ### Step 6.
 Configure & schedule Backups
-Decide what will be your [Backup Strategy](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) and leverage the BTRFS filesystem to backup your @, @home, @docker subvolumes and your data subvolumes easily, while also having a timeline/timemachine snapshots of your data.
+Decide what will be your [Backup Strategy](https://github.com/zilexa/Homeserver/blob/master/backup-strategy/backupstrategy.md) and use the [Server Backup Guide](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) to leverage the BTRFS filesystem to backup your @, @home, @docker subvolumes and your data subvolumes easily, while also having a timeline/timemachine snapshots of your data.